The Awakening Conscience: Repainting

 The look on the girl's face in the modern painting is not the look of pain and horror that viewers saw when the painting was first exhibited, and which shocked and repulsed many of the contemporary critics.
 The painting was commissioned by Thomas Fairbairn, a Manchester industrialist and patron of the Pre-Raphaelites, after Egg discussed Hunt's ideas and possibly showed him some of the initial sketches.
 Fairbairn paid Hunt 350 guineas.
 The painting was exhibited at the Royal Academy in 1854, along with The Light of the World.
-Fairbairn found himself unable to bear looking on the woman's expression day-to-day, so persuaded Hunt to soften it.
+Fairbairn found himself unable to bear looking at the woman's expression day-to-day, so persuaded Hunt to soften it.
 Hunt started work but fell ill and allowed the painting to be returned to Fairbairn for display at the Birmingham Society of Artists exhibition in 1856 before he was completely happy with the result.
 Later he was able to work on it again and confided to Edward Lear that he thought he had "materially bettered it".
 As noted in the spandrels, Hunt retouched the painting in 1864 and again in 1886 when he repaired some work that had been carried out by a restorer in the interim.